plone/training/gatsby/pages.rst

 Pages
 =====

 The core part of a website are pages.

 Every site has at least one HTML page (for example a single page application or a landing page).

 GatsbyJS is a static site generator, so it has the concept of pages itself.

-They only difference is that they are not standard HTML documents, but internally they are React components that will be converted in static HTML on build time.
+The only difference is that they are not standard HTML documents, but internally they are React components that will be converted into static HTML at build time.

-ReactJS is a good choice because it allows to add more functionalities to the page and can also be dynamically generated.
+ReactJS is a good choice because it allows us to add more functionalities to the page that can be dynamically generated.

 If we see the file structure of our `hello-world` project, we can see that there is a `pages` folder with some JavaScript files: